AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ### Step 2: Configure the community preferred region for community

-Use the **Community Preferred Region** setting to communicate the appropriate region to use for clients.
+If you are sharing data to one or more community, use the **Community Preferred Region** to control the region that clients view your shared data.
 Repeat these steps for each applicable community.

 **Note:** You can skip this step if you are not using <xref:communities>.

+**Prerequisite:** You must have write access in each community affected by cross-region data sharing.

 1. Elit pariatur aute aliqua quis Lorem in excepteur commodo mollit ea.

 1. Ullamco nulla quis est excepteur.